 Some of you already know that shaper Dick Brewer, 85, is in failing health.
 The last I heard, Brewer had left the hospital where he was being treated for an unspecified blood condition and returned home to Princeville, Kauai.
 No word on whether or not Brewer is in hospice care, but in a March 2 Instagram post, his wife Sherry wrote that “my baby will not be in the world much longer.”
 I’ve posted a lot about Brewer (type “dick brewer” into the EOS search box), and three weeks ago did a little back-and-forth with Derek Rielly about the person I’ve called “our first, last, and greatest shaping guru.”
 I trust that Dick is resting comfortably, and maybe even smiling to himself at the whole massive glorious game-changing up-down-and-sideways legacy he created, including the gorgeous Bing Pipeliner.

 JP Currie is a Glasgow-born surfer-schoolteacher with a middling gambling problem and a gift for column-length prose.
 He’s been doing WCT contest reports for Beachgrit this year, and hitting ’em out of the park, one after the next.
-Even better, JP occasionally veers into what might be called the “unpopular opinion” genre, as is the case with his sad-funny “quit lit” posts (try this one), and maybe best of all this recent take on why Kelly Slater is our GOAT but not the GOAT.
+Even better, JP occasionally veers into what might be called the “unpopular opinion” genre, as is the case with his sad-funny “quit lit” posts, and maybe best of all this recent take on why Kelly Slater is our GOAT but not the GOAT.

 Did you watch Slater’s recent James-Bond-related appearance at the Academy Awards, along with Tony Hawk and Shaun White?
 Me either, but the clip made its way to my inbox (Hawk’s vote for Roger Moore as the greatest James Bond struck me as laughable, but I have since learned that Moore has a real claim among Gen X-ers), which in turn reminded me of this fashion-forward take on the ’98 SURFER Poll, and how I was able to sneak in my all-time favorite Mike Doyle story.